reidgs/TerraBot/RPISETUP.md

 ## Arduino ##
 First create the sketchbook folder which the arduino will reference.
-`mkdir ~/Documents/sketchbook`
+`mkdir ~/Documents/Sketchbook`
-From the sketchbook folder run
+From the Sketchbook folder run
 `rosrun rosserial_arduino make_libraries.py .`
 `git clone https://github.com/winlinvip/SimpleDHT.git`
 Then to allow arduino to use the usb port run